MEI Pharma Announces Inducement Grant under Nasdaq Listing Rule 5635(c)(4)

-MEI Pharma, Inc. MEIP, a late-stage pharmaceutical company focused on advancing new therapies for cancer, today announced the grant of inducement stock options for an aggregate of 65,000 shares of the company's common stock to two new employees.
+MEI Pharma, Inc. MEIP, a late-stage pharmaceutical company focused on advancing new therapies for cancer, today announced the grant of inducement stock options for an aggregate of 588,000 shares of the company's common stock to seven new employees.
 The stock options were granted as a material inducement to each new employee accepting employment with MEI in accordance with Nasdaq Listing Rule 5635(c)(4).

 The options have a 10-year term and will vest 25% of the shares subject to the option on the 12-month anniversary of the date of the grant and 2.0833% of the shares subject to the option on the first day of each of the next 36 calendar months following the 12-month anniversary of the effective date, subject to earlier vesting in connection with a change of control.